gem/oq-engine/doc/getting-started/installation-instructions/server.md

 If you need to set a limit on the resources available for the OpenQuake service, Systemd offers a simple solution to create resource limits for a service, a unit type called "slice".

-This is a control group, which may apply limits that affect all processes in this slice / control group.
+This is a control group, which may apply limits that affect all processes in this slice/control group.

 To create a slice called webui.slice: